WilloWisp03/WilloWisp03/README.md

 - 👩‍💻 &nbsp; Worked previously at Microsoft and Awesome Black

-- 🌱 &nbsp; Passionate in creating, being it creatively writing, too creating solutions for problems in software development.
+- 🌱 &nbsp; Passionate in creating; be it creatively writing, or creating solutions for problems in software development.

 - ✍️ &nbsp; Enjoy in my spare time writing, reading and playing Video games with friends.

 <h3> Interested in what I did at Awesome Black</h3>
-As there sole Game Developer I got tons of experience inside Unreal Engine.
+As their sole Game Developer I got tons of experience inside Unreal Engine.
 Over this time I created many things for game:
 - Interaction System
 - Inventory System
 - Dialogue System
 - Puzzles and Objectives
 - NPC Movement and controlling
-Sadly the game wasn't finished but you can get an idea of the sort of work I can do: <a href="https://github.com/willpk03/Awesome-Black-Game-Mechanics">My Work</a>
+<br> Sadly the game wasn't finished but you can get an idea of the sort of work I can do: <a href="https://github.com/willpk03/Awesome-Black-Game-Mechanics">My Work</a>

 <h3> Interested in my Work</h3>
 Check out these two projects: